JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

 6. **View Container API**
 	- `createEmbededView` - Use this to create modals and toasts to display information, we can use this when no more chat messages can be fetched as we found all of them.
 7. **Can Deactivate Route**
 	- `CanDeactivateRoute` - Create a guard to stop users from leaving routes when they have unfinished input or changes.
-For example the profile or the chat pages
+For example the profile or the chat pages #DONE
+	- Implement it for the profile

 #### Technical Considerations